 Sustainable Engineering Explained

 All life on Earth relies on the environment and its natural resources such as water, food, plants, and minerals.
-These essentials are crucial for both the present generation and those to come.
-With a global population exceeding seven billion, our daily consumption of resources is substantial.
-Unfortunately, some resources are irreplaceable once used, and certain resource extraction methods contribute to environmental pollution, further endangering these essential elements.
+These essentials are crucial to both the present and future generations.
+With global population exceeding seven billion, our daily consumption of resources is substantial.
+Unfortunately, some resources are irreplaceable, and certain resource extraction methods contribute to environmental pollution, furthering endangerment of these essential elements.

-To ensure an ongoing supply of resources, it's imperative that we interact with our environment sustainably, preserving resources for future generations.
+To ensure an ongoing supply of resources, it is imperative to interact with our environment sustainably, and try preserving resources for our future generations.
 Sustainability addresses these challenges by safeguarding and conserving our environment to ensure the availability of resources.
-Sustainable engineering plays a pivotal role in this effort, as reflected in the rising popularity of sustainable engineering degrees.
+Sustainable Engineering plays a pivotal role in this effort, as reflected in the rising popularity of sustainable engineering degrees.

-But what precisely is sustainable engineering, and what does a potential career in this field entail?
-Let's explore these concepts in a bit more depth.
+But what precisely is Sustainable Engineering, and what does a potential career in this field entail?
+Let us explore these concepts in a bit more depth.